Ancient Iranian religion: Politics

-Apart from the legendary kings of eastern Iran, the Kavis, of whom Zoroaster's patron Vishtaspa (Hystapes) was the last, the only historical information about the relationship between religious and political authority come from the Achaemeneid period in western Iran.
+Apart from the kings of eastern Iran, the Kavis, of whom Zoroaster's patron Vishtaspa (Hystapes) was the last, the only historical information about the relationship between religious and political authority come from the Achaemeneid period in western Iran.
 The ideology of kingship was closely connected to Ahura Mazda, the supreme deity.
 The kings ruled through his will.
 Achaemenid kings were compelled to contend with the Median priests, known as magi.
 The origin of the magi is unclear.
 According to classical sources they were responsible for presiding over religious ceremonies and chanting "theogonies".

 The magi were also deeply involved in politics.
 This can be seen by the attempt of the magus Gaumata to usurp the throne after the death of Cambyses II.
 Darius persecuted the magi, but they were able to preserve their power and eventually become the official priesthood of the Achaemenid Empire.
 The magi were probably responsible with introducing dualist ideology and enforcing zealous preoccupation with ritual purity in Zoroastrianism.
 They are also famous throughout the ancient world for their ability to perform magic.